GitHub Logo HIP-1: Hiero Improvement Proposal Process

 1. Preamble

-With metadata: HIP number, title, author(s), type, status, discussions-to, etc.
+With metadata: HIP number, title, author(s), type, status, discussions link, etc.

 2. Abstract